fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Early preaching of Noah

 According to Islamic belief, Noah began preaching to his people both verbally and by example.
 He would praise God consistently and he urged his people to do the same, warning his tribe of the punishment they would face if they did not mend their ignorant ways.
-The Qur'an states that Noah repeatedly told his people:
+The Quran states that Noah repeatedly told his people:

     "O my people, worship Allah; you have no deity other than Him.
 Indeed, I fear for you the punishment of a tremendous Day!"
+    Quran, surah al-Araf (The Heights, The Elevated Places) 7:59

 Early on, a few were moved by Noah's words but the powerful and wealthy members of the tribe refused to hear his call.
 The unbelievers at the time were impelled to rebel by various evil motives.
 Firstly, they were extremely envious and jealous of men superior to them in any way.
 Secondly, the people were ignorant of the weak and lowly, who were frequently superior intellectually, morally and spiritually.